 - Infrastructure information to derive service coverage.
 All infrastructure data is kept proprietary

 - Fixed wireless providers are requested to submit tower locations and related information.
-The Center will derive line-of-sight coverage footprint for provider review.
+The Center will derive a line-of-sight coverage footprint for provider review.

 - Basic information is needed to finalize your submission: